nikiizvorski/Firebase-MVP/README.md

 - Well you have to create a proper Splash Screen one that doesn't involve Threads ^^
 - There is a good guide how to do that it is simple and you don't have to remove the preview of the activity since it is an important part of your app lifecycle.

+Toasts vs Snackbar?

+- You can see fr your self if you use Toasts and don't manage them properly you will completely destroy the user experience.
+There is a lot more to this if you sit and check what is actually happening.
+Snackbar have support for almoust every API out there i simply suggest that you use it.
+And it has a good vibe on it ^^

 #### Author

 - Niki Izvorski (nikiizvorski@gmail.com)